 We’ve all been told that when purchasing a home, we should have a home inspection.
 It’s our opinion that it is not an option.
 Purchasing a home is generally the largest investment a person makes in their lifetime.
 Many home buyers lack the experience and knowledge to know whether a residence is in good condition or not.
-Real estate sales agents can be helpful, but since their focus is driven by commission, their opinion cannot be relied upon.
+Real estate sales agents can be helpful, but since their focus is driven by commissions, their opinion cannot be relied upon.
 Who, then, can you trust to help protect you and your hard-earned investment when buying a home?
 Who can uncover a home’s issues, and potential major defects, protecting home buyers from unnecessary repairs, money, and stress?
 You need to have a professional home inspection.

-We sat with Steve Volgyi, owner of EMES Home Inspections in Oak Park, MI, to ask him questions about what we can expect when hiring a home inspector and home inspections in general.
+We sat down with Steve Volgyi, owner of EMES Home Inspections in Oak Park, MI, to ask him questions about what we can expect when hiring a home inspector and home inspections in general.

-Steve V.: Anyone who is about to buy a home.
+Steve V.: anyone who is about to buy a home.
 Even if the buyer is very knowledgeable, they might not be objective enough when looking at a potential home that they (or a loved one) might really want.
 First-time home buyers often don’t know what to look for, so we provide a good source of knowledge for them.

-What are the benefits of getting a home inspection?
+What are the Benefits of Getting a Home Inspection?

-Steve V.: When you’re well informed about the condition of a home, you can use this newly acquired knowledge and a detailed inspection report to help with your price negotiations.
+Steve V.: when you’re well informed about the condition of a home, you can use this newly acquired knowledge and a detailed inspection report to help with your price negotiations.

-Steve V.: Your real estate agent, friends, and word of mouth are all very good places to start looking for a home inspector.
+Steve V.: your real estate agent, friends, and word of mouth are all very good places to start looking for a home inspector.
 The internet is another place everyone uses to search these days.
 Be careful when hiring a total stranger—it’s just like searching for other qualified professionals.
 Check out their reviews and do your own due diligence.
 Make sure that you feel comfortable with them.

-Steve V.: That depends on your state.
+Steve V.: that depends on your state.
 Michigan doesn’t regulate the home inspection industry.
 Unfortunately, anyone can call themselves a home inspector.
 Therefore, it’s extremely important to research and hire a qualified inspector.
 One way to do that is to see if the inspector has taken a qualified, industry-recognized course either from another state or from a nationally recognized course.
-Find out if the inspector is a member of a nationally recognized Home Inspector Association (there are about 3 or 4 of them).
+Find out if the inspector is a member of a nationally recognized Home Inspector Association (there are about three or four of them).
 This will mean that they’ve been trained and tested, and must adhere to certain industry standards and practices.

-Steve V.: Not necessarily, but you will want to make sure that your inspector is insured, both for “General Liability” as well as “Errors & Omissions”.
+Steve V.: not necessarily, but you will want to make sure that your inspector is insured, both for “General Liability” as well as “Errors & Omissions”.
 Otherwise, if there is an accident during the inspection, or a costly mistake on their part, it would be very difficult to try and get reimbursed for any damage caused.

-Steve V.: It varies somewhat with the size and condition of the home.
+Steve V.: it varies somewhat with the size and condition of the home.
 An average 2000-square-foot home will take approximately 2.5–3 hours.